 Sunday Sunny.
 Winds E 15 to 20 km/h tending NE in the morning then becoming light in the middle of the day.

 Monday Mostly sunny.
 Slight (30%) chance of a shower in the far west in the afternoon and evening.
 Near zero chance of rain elsewhere.
 The chance of a thunderstorm in the northwest.
 Winds E/SE 15 to 20 km/h tending E/NE during the morning then turning S/SE during the day.

-Friday Partly cloudy.
-Slight (20%) chance of a shower near the border, near zero chance elsewhere.
-Winds SE 15 to 25 km/h turning E 15 to 20 km/h during the morning.
+Tuesday Mostly sunny.
+Slight (30%) chance of a shower or thunderstorm in the far west, near zero chance elsewhere.
+Winds NE/SE 15 to 20 km/h becoming light during the day then becoming SE 15 to 25 km/h during the afternoon.

 Interior Weather Forecasts

 ||22||39||5%||< 1mm||Nil||ENE 14||22||S 12||16|

 If you wanted to stay a bit warmer today, a dip in the ocean is probably your best bet, despite the rain.

 Once the southerly change bumped into a low pressure trough sitting just off the Sydney coast last night, things became electric between the two.